 Möbius supports and guides in the search for the best governance model with attention for shared data management, profound project management, monitoring of the objectives and building trust.

 Formulation of a strategic care plan

 The aim of strategic care planning is to adapt the care provision to the needs of the population.
 In this way, solid basic services can be guaranteed focusing on expertise and rationalisation of high-tech care.

 The care strategy plan – based on objective data – maps out the population, makes it clear how the care provision will take shape, describes how this will be achieved (including capacity, competencies, structures, partnerships, etc.) and further develops a plan to guarantee and improve quality.

 Möbius facilitates the process of care strategy planning by assuming a role as neutral partner with knowledge of the healthcare sector to bring together all information into several possible scenarios for alignment and allocation of the care provision within the network.

 Elaborate on business cases

-The network can be ‘valorized’ by exploiting the potential economies of scale in several areas.
-In addition to the pooling of medical expertise, one can think of a common logistics platform, a centrally organized lab, one central sterilization including a number of emergency CSSDs, a centrally controlled drug distribution system, jointly organized IT, etc.
+The network can be ‘valorised’ by exploiting the potential economies of scale in several areas.
+In addition to the pooling of medical expertise, one can think of a common logistics platform, a centrally organised lab, one central sterilisation including a number of emergency CSSDs, a centrally controlled drug distribution system, jointly organised IT, etc.